-As the ultimate users of future NASA facilities, postdocs and graduate students are encouraged to attend the ExoPAG meetings to:
+As the ultimate users of future NASA facilities, early career scientists are encouraged to attend the ExoPAG meetings to:

 - Share their work with a broad audience of scientists, technologists, and program managers;

 - Learn about NASA's strategic goals and plans, and learn how to impact them through ExoPAG activities.